Parashat Va’eira 5772

 The verb “went” is in the singular.
 Shouldn’t it be plural?
 Note, the next verb, “did” is in the plural.

-Why are Paro’s servants mentioned here?
+Why are Pharaoh’s servants mentioned here?
 We’re not surprised that a ruler is usually surrounded by his servants, so why mention them?

 What does the word “also” indicate here?
-It’s used twice – once with Paro and once with the magicians.
+It’s used twice – once with Pharaoh and once with the magicians.

 What is the difference between wise men, sorcerers, and magicians?

-Why does the verse say Aharon’s staff swallowed their staffs?
-Why doesn’t it say Aharon’s serpent swallowed their serpents?
+Why does the verse say Aaron’s staff swallowed their staffs?
+Why doesn’t it say Aaron’s serpent swallowed their serpents?

 Why does it say “he didn’t listen to them”?
 Why doesn’t it say more directly he did not accept them or did not accept the sign?

 The verse concludes, “as Hashem had said.”
-Did Paro have free will?
+Did Pharaoh have free will?

 Overall question

-What was so compelling about this demonstration of the staff turning into a serpent that Paro should have been moved to let the Jewish people leave Egypt.
+What was so compelling about this demonstration of the staff turning into a serpent that Pharaoh should have been moved to let the Jewish people leave Egypt.

 Assuming that Hashem knew the Egyptians could do the same “trick,” what was gained with this exercise?